REGISTRATION, PAYMENTS, REFUNDS, MISSED CLASSES, CANCELLATION FOR PRIVATES, ETC.

 What if I can’t make it to every class? :

 Make-ups are possible if approved only on a space-available basis, and you must notify us of your absence and make-up request via email to email@example.com at least one week in advance of the date you will miss.
-Any ‘make-up’ class that have been approved must be taken within the same session as the class you missed.
+Any ‘make-up’ class that has been approved must be taken within a period of four weeks after the class you missed.

 DOG AND HUMAN BEHAVIOR RULES: